Pylons/pyramid/docs/narr/urldispatch.rst

 This would return something like the string ``http://example.com/1/2/3`` (at least if the current protocol and hostname implied ``http:/example.com``).
-See the :mod:`repoze.bfg.url.route_url` API documentation for more information.
+See the :func:`repoze.bfg.url.route_url` API documentation for more information.

 Redirecting to Slash-Appended Routes
 ------------------------------------

-For behavior like Django's ``APPEND_SLASH=True``, use the ``repoze.bfg.view.append_slash_notfound_view`` view as the Not Found view in your application.
+For behavior like Django's ``APPEND_SLASH=True``, use the :func:`repoze.bfg.view.append_slash_notfound_view` view as the :term:`Not Found view` in your application.
 When this view is the Not Found view (indicating that no view was found), and any routes have been defined in the configuration of your application, if the value of ``PATH_INFO`` does not already end in a slash, and if the value of ``PATH_INFO`` *plus* a slash matches any route's path, do an HTTP redirect to the slash-appended ``PATH_INFO``.